Černovice (Pelhřimov District): Etymology

 The initial name of the settlement was Črnějovice.
 The name was derived from the personal name Črněj, meaning "the village of Črněj's people".
 Already in the second half of the 14th century, the name Černovice began to appear.

 Geography

 Černovice is located about 20 km west of Pelhřimov and 44 km west of Jihlava.
 It lies in the Křemešník Highlands.
 The highest point is at 730 m above sea level.
 The upper course of the stream Černovický potok flows through the town.
 The town is surrounded by several small fishponds.

 History

 The first written mention of Černovice is from 1322.
 From 1322 to 1597, it was a property of the Rosenberg family. Černovice was burned down during the Hussite Wars and damaged several times by fires between 1611 and 1857, so almost no historical buildings have survived to this day. Černovice was a market town, which was promoted to a town in the mid-19th century.

 Transport

-There are no major roads passing through the town.
-The railway that passes through Černovice is unused.
+Černovice is located on the Jindřichův Hradec narrow-gauge railway, leading from Jindřichův Hradec to Obrataň.
+It serves mostly as a tourist attraction.